Midsommar Review – A Horror in Broad Daylight

 Midsommar is the sophomore release of a newcomer on the directing scene, Ari Aster.
 His previous film, Hereditary, gained him numerous horror fanatic fans.
 Though his last film gave us nightmares with its jaw-dropping, sweat-inducing scary moments, what Midsommar provides is much different.
 I want to preface this review of Midsommar with a warning.
-This is not a film for the faint of heart, and it’s not just because of a little bit of gore or the incredibly explicit sexual content that comes along with the R rating.
+This is not a film for the faint of heart, and it’s not just because of a little bit of gore or the incredibly explicit sexual content that comes along with the R rating (click here to see our discussion of the Midsommar R-rating).
 Midsommar is sickening.
 But for those who can handle it, the film promises a nauseatingly beautiful experience.

 The Premise Of Midsommar